oracle-livelabs/multicloud/azure/create-base-database/cleanup-resources/cleanup-resources.md

 - Delete resources

+### Prerequisites

+This lab assumes you have successfully completed all previous labs.

 ## Task 1: Delete Resources

 When no longer needed, you can delete your resource group and all the resources it contains that you created in this workshop such as the virtual network, Oracle Autonomous AI Database, virtual machine and all related resources.